Determining server liveness

 In addition to the instantaneous scores, servermonitor also computes and reports an exponentially-decaying average.
 In the calculation that follows, the score used is the greater of the instantaneous score and the average score.
-This means that when a server goes down, GTM stops handing it out immediately, but when it comes back up, GTM does not hand it out again until the liveness testing agents have had several successful downloads.
+This means that when a server goes down, GTM stops handing it out immediately, and when it comes back up, GTM does not hand it out again until the liveness testing agents have had several successful downloads.
 If a server is intermittent, it will be declared down when several liveness testing agents get errors within a few minutes of each other.
 While some of the averages are falling, they will still be above the cutoff when the new errors occur.

 The following examples describe how the cutoff is determined.

-This example (Table 17) shows a high load situation, where the servers are slow, but still responding.
+This example shows a high load situation, where the servers are slow, but still responding.
 Server A has the best score of 8 seconds so the cutoff is 12 (1.5 * 8).
 Servers A, B, and D are declared up, while server C is declared down, as its score (15) is greater than 12.

 The algorithm is modified slightly if a backup CNAME exists.
 If the cutoff score computed as described above is greater than 0.9 times the timeout penalty, use 0.9 times the timeout penalty as the cutoff value.
 This is to guarantee that, if all servers are timing out or returning errors, GTM declares them down so that the backup CNAME is handed out.
-(Normally if all servers are timing out or returning errors, the standard algorithm declares them all up so that they're handed out; you don't want this if there's a backup CNAME).
+(Normally, if all servers are timing out or returning errors, the standard algorithm declares them all up so that they're handed out; you don't want this if there's a backup CNAME).